sanabel-al-firdaws/lustre_pwa/README.md

 ```

-then run it like this if you want to setup things for yourself run this or just update the workbox-config.json
+if you want to configure workbox for yourself run this or just update the workbox-config.json

 ```sh
 workbox wizard